An in-depth report on the causes, diagnosis, treatment, and prevention of fibromyalgia.

 - Hormonal changes (such as an underactive thyroid gland)

 IGF-1 is secreted in the liver in response to growth hormone, a pituitary hormone.
-Some studies have reported low levels of IGF-1 in some people with fibromyalgia.
-IGF-1 is a hormone that promotes bone and muscle growth.
-Low levels of growth hormone may lead to impaired thinking, lack of energy, muscle weakness, and intolerance to cold.
-Studies suggest that changes in growth hormone likely stem from the hypothalamus in the brain.
-Although researchers have not found a link between IGF-1 levels and fibromyalgia, growth hormone levels in the blood may be a marker of the disorder.
+Some studies have reported low levels of IGF-1 or of growth hormone in some people with fibromyalgia.
+Growth hormone and IGF-1 promotes bone and muscle growth.
+Low levels of these hormones may lead to impaired thinking, lack of energy, muscle weakness, and intolerance to cold.
+Although researchers have not found a causative link between IGF-1 levels and fibromyalgia; IGF-1 levels in the blood may be a marker of the disorder.
 Additionally, growth hormone is being investigated as therapy for fibromyalgia.

 Some people with fibromyalgia may be oversensitive to external stimulation, and overly anxious about the sensation of pain.
 This increase in awareness is called generalized hypervigilance.
 People with fibromyalgia have been found to have greater awareness of, or less tolerance for, movement problems (such as tremor) that do not match their expected sensory feedback.
 This mismatch in sensory signals might enhance the perception of pain.
 People with fibromyalgia also seem to be more sensitive to sounds.